bandhanEA/she-builds-with-ai-wtm-2024/README.md

 ### Why should we support NomadNari?
 - Research shows that traveling alone can offer several pros, including: increased self-confidence, personal growth through self-reflection, greater flexibility to tailor your itinerary, deeper immersion in local culture, opportunities to meet new people, improved decision-making skills, and a sense of empowerment by taking charge of your own experiences; essentially allowing you to discover more about yourself and your capabilities in a new environment. ([https://www.tandfonline.com/doi/full/10.1080/13683500.2024.2362380#:~:text=Exploring%20the%20benefits%20of%20solo,et%20al.%2C%202017).])

-- The gender equity category this project is break barriers towards
-    - `Women and girl’s safety`
-- This project aims to combat United Nation's Sustainabilty goals
-    - `5.2 - Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation.`
-    - `5.B - Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women.`

 ### How we built it?
 - We started with a survey, we asked our friends and family that travel solo, how would they like to be helped while planning their solo trip and what resources they would like to see.
 - We used the `google-cloud-aiplatform` Python package, and used the `vertexai` SDK, that allowed us to Gemini through the `gemini-1.5-pro` model.